-Blends of polyaryletherketones (PAEK), such as polyetheretherketones (PEEK) and polyetherketoneketones (PEKK), with polybenzimidazole (PBI) are of commercial interest due to their improved hightemperature stability and wear properties.
+Blends of polyaryletherketones (PAEK), such as polyetheretherketones (PEEK) and polyetherketoneketones (PEKK), with polybenzimidazole (PBI) are of commercial interest especially for the oil and gas industry due to their improved high-temperature stability and wear properties.
 Regarding the PBI component, the origins of the properties that are generally thought to be disadvantageous in thermally or chemically aggressive environments are not well understood.
 The same accounts for the specifics of the interactions between the PBI and PAEK components in melt or dry blend systems.
 In this presentation, we focus on the molecular changes of PEEK-PBI and PEKK-PBI blends and their pure components after treating them with liquid water and steam at elevated temperatures and pressures.
-The pure polymer components and the PAEK-PBI (50 : 50 wt%) blends are steam-treated at 150 °C (302 °F) and 315 °C (599 °F), also with deuterated water (D2O).
-Furthermore, the uptake of salt into the polymer blends it tested using PEKK-PBI and an aqueous LiCl solution.
-The overall goal is to understand the chemical changes on the molecular scale that might take place upon high-temperature steam-treatment and to examine the extent and reversibility of moisture and salt uptake.
-Changes of the materials, as well as interactions and reactions of the water with the functional groups of the polymer components have been studied by IR, 15N and 13C CP/MAS, 2H MAS, and 1H wideline NMR spectroscopy, in combination with using deuterated water.
+The pure polymer components and the PAEK-PBI (50:50 wt%) blends are steam-treated at 150 °C (302 °F) and 315 °C (599 °F), also with deuterated water (D_2O).
+The overall goal is to understand the chemical changes on the molecular scale that might take place upon hightemperature steam-treatment and to examine the extent and reversibility of moisture uptake.
+Changes of the materials, as well as interactions and reactions of the water with the functional groups of the polymer components have been studied by 15N and 13C CP/MAS, 2H MAS, and 1H wideline NMR spectroscopy, in combination with using deuterated water.